the-front/angularjs-ee-boilerplate/docs/en/README.md

   /vendor
     >> third party libraries (ex.: twitter bootstrap, jquery, angular.js, ...)

   require.mock.load.js  >> list and reference all mocks to be loaded
-                        >> this file is referenced as a dependency on /ng.app.js
+                           this file is referenced as a dependency on /ng.app.js

+  require.unit.load.js  >> list and reference all tests unit to be loaded
+                           this file is referenced as dependency on ./tools/tests/require.config.js

   ng.app.js             >> where start Angular.js application

-  require.config.js     >> main configuration file to load all needed JavaScripts files to execute /ng.app.js
+  require.config.js     >> main configuration file to load all needed JavaScripts
+                           files to execute /ng.app.js

   index.html
 ```